neliCZka/test_blog/_posts/_drafts/2017-12-13-tester-in-team.markdown

 #### We wanna teammate and a buddy we can rely on

-This experience was totally diffeerent.
-I came to their office and they were smiling to me, starting with some chit chat, making the atmospehere really friendly.
+This experience was totally different.
+I came to their office and they were smiling at me, starting with some chit chat, making the atmospehere really friendly.
 So I could open up myself, I felt safe and self-confident.
 All the interview took longer than the first one, but there was no test.
 It was freindly talk about their company and a project and about myself.
 Of course, they also tested my skills in natural way during the conversation.
 They asked me how to do something, how to solve something.
 Just no pressure.
 No problem with forgotten "order by" in SQL.
 Even if we found out that I don't have all the skills they need currently (javascript), it was clear that it would not be that big problem because they were not looking for just specific skillset or just a monkey who will do their nasty stuff.
 They were really looking for a valuable team member who can do anything in future.
 They were looking for the ability to grow, for open minded person with good personal dynamics.
 And yes, it was a fit.
 At the end I declined that offer just because I decided to continue on my current project, becaue we had some great plans for a bigger refactoring of the codebase in which I could participate also as a developer (for smaller things), but one never knows what's gonna happen next so maybe I will ask them again to reconsider myself. :)